 In section 2 we discuss our framework for Textual Data Mining using a simplified example.
-Use of TMI is outlined in section 3.
+Some of the basic terminology adopted in the TMI is outlined in section 3.
 In section 4 we show the practical advantages of the TMI in a discussion of several novel TDM applications that are built upon the TMI framework.
 TMI can be used for traditional textual processing applications, such as search and retrieval, as well for applications that merge text processing and machine learning, such as Emerging Trend Detection.
 Section 5 discusses the advantages of TMI in comparison to other TDM systems.
-We offer conclusions and outline future work in sections 6 and 7.
+In section 6 we provide a brief tutorial on the use of TMI by examining a simple example.
+We offer conclusions and outline future work in sections 7 and 8.